-Previously used in board meetings, you’re now using the video conferencing call to speed date, wine taste, downward dog, and pottery paint.
-Incidentally, and unsurprisingly, Zoom is outperforming the stock market crash.
-Your professional work is conducted primarily on Zoom, and despite the fact that many have used it before, some are yet to get the hang, evident in their attire and unmade bed.
+Previously used in board meetings, we're now using the video conferencing call to speed date, wine taste, downward dog, and pottery paint.
+Incidentally but unsurprisingly, Zoom is outperforming the stock market crash.
+Your professional work is conducted primarily on Zoom, and despite the fact that many have used it before, some are yet to get the hang of it.
 One colleague is always fumbling and or gormless which begs the question, why not just play your best Unequivocally Co-operative and Interested Employee for 10 minutes?
-You can do anything - literally anything! - for the remaining 7 hours and 50 of your day (you are working an eight hour day, right?).
-We have all seen the videos of rookie users making their way to the bathroom, only for their colleagues to sit silent and stunned, as if at a dining table with someone regaling a tale with a tooth full of spinach.
-Please can MIND put out a PSA to save these people from PTSD.
+You can do anything - literally anything! - for the remaining 7 hours and 50 of your working day (you are working an eight hour day, right?).
+We have all seen the videos of rookie users making their way to the bathroom, only for their colleagues to sit silent and stunned, as if at a dining table with someone regaling a tale with spinach in their teeth.
+(Please can MIND put out a PSA to save these people from PTSD).
 Best of all, from a director or two, you'll get a deliciously irresistible glimpse into their home life.
 Wow their kitchen is a doom of echoes (read: spacious!). *Cocks head and squints* is that a marble splash back behind an Aga.
-Oh, and a hot water tap, too?
+Oh, and that hot water tap?

 So, you haven't heard of Instagram's Co-Watching yet, but it's only a matter of time.
 As the name suggests, Co-Watching allows you to view Instagram posts in tandem with friends.
 Oh come on, what fun is it really to be alone in scroll 16 of your ex boyfriend’s new girlfriend's mum's feed?
 Perhaps you'll utilise it for something more savoury, like perusing wallpaper saves with your good-at-interiors friend who'll steer you clear of busy and violent lilac.
 How to?
 As per Instagram’s instruction, “start a video chat by tapping the video chat icon in the Direct inbox or in an existing Direct thread, then view saved, liked and suggested photos/videos by tapping the photo icon in the bottom left corner in an ongoing video chat.”
 Enjoy!